rehierl/abstract-properties/11-x-hierarchies/12-3-hierarchy-of-rscopes/0-0-readme.md

 which will be referred to as **the T-Hrs isomorphism**.

-Note that a hierarchy of reversed scopes (Hrs) is defined as a setup of sets such that the related-to operator is based on the **subset-of** operator.
+Note that a hierarchy of reversed scopes (Hrs) is defined as a setup of sets such that the related-to operator is based on the **subset-of** operator, and such that the sets in it are either related ex-or overlap with each other (i.e. the **RE-OV** case).
+Furthermore, each set in Hrs is required to have one and only one characteristic element **CE**.
-Furthermore, the inner subset of each reversed scope consist of all the nodes in its ancestor scopes.
-Because of that, a reversed scope shares its **CEs** with its descendant scopes, which is why a reversed scope is the most significant scope that has its CE as an element.

-Note that a hierarchy of reversed scopes is **dual to** a hierarchy of default scopes (Hs).
-That is because a hierarchy of default scopes is defined based on the superset-of operator.
-Furthermore, the inner subset of each default scope contains all the nodes in its descendant scopes.
-Because of that, a default scope shares its CEs with its ancestor scopes, which is why a default scope is the least significant scope that has its CE as an element.
+Note that, based on the definition of a hierarchy of (default) scopes (Hs), one can state that a hierarchy of reversed scopes (Hrs) is **dual to** Hs and vice versa.

 ## the Hrs-Hrp isomorphism